 Often made from pea or soy proteins, each brand has varying nutritional labels, which is why it’s always important to read your labels and consider which have the best nutritional qualities for your diet.
 More and more restaurants and grocery stores are offering meat substitutes nowadays, making them more accessible than ever for those with a plant-based diet.

 20 grams of protein per burger (in the example of Beyond Meat)

 It doesn’t take much to do a lot when it comes to chia seeds.
-Known for curbing hunger and helping you feel fuller longer due to their ability to take on liquid and grow over double their size into gelatinous balls.
+This amazing seed is known for curbing hunger and helping you feel fuller longer due to their ability to take on liquid and grow over double their size into gelatinous balls.
 This ability for chia seeds to turn gelatinous is also amazing because they can be used as a pudding base when combined with a dairy-free milk!

-But they also have a good serving of protein in even a tablespoon of them, making them ideal for adding to your smoothies and salads for an extra boost!
+Chia seeds have a good serving of protein in even a tablespoon of them, making them ideal for adding to your smoothies, power bowls and salads for an extra boost.

 4 grams of protein per tablespoon

 Oh, the “nooch”.
-Vegans are obsessed with it for a reason.
-It tastes like cheese, easy to cook with or sprinkle on your salads and meals for a parmesan cheese-like experience.
+Vegans are obsessed with nutritional yeast, and for very good reason!
+Nutritional yeast tastes like cheese and is easy to cook with or sprinkle on your salads and meals for a parmesan cheese-like experience.

 9 grams of protein for 2 tablespoons